top of page

 However, human nature is not all that black.
 It also possesses some positive traits, such as kindness, altruism, and consideration.
 Even with the injustice of today, let us not give in to negative bias.

-But as long as we ignore what's normalize to ignore, we may be enabling the same concepts we despise with our submission.
+And as long as we ignore what's normalize to ignore -- our hearts, our relationships with others and our true passions, we may be enabling the same concepts we despise with our submission.
 To quote Mr. John Duran:

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer